zoeblairfriedman/blast-off/README.md

 ## Purpose

-This appliation was created to satisfy the requirements of Shopify's Front End Developer Intern Challenge for the Winter 2022
+This single page application was created to satisfy the requirements of Shopify's Front End Developer Intern Challenge for the Winter 2022

 ## Tech/Frameworks